orthanc-mirrors/orthanc-book/Sphinx/source/users/advanced-rest.rst

 PDF
 ---

 Among many different types of data, DICOM files can be used to store PDF files.
-The ``create-dicom`` API route can be used to upload a PDF file to Orthanc.
+The ``/tools/create-dicom`` URI can be used to upload a PDF file to Orthanc.
+The following scripts perform such a *DICOM-ization*;

-The following scripts perform such a *dicomization* ; they convert the ``HelloWorld2.pdf`` file to base64, then perform a ``POST`` request with JSON data containing the converted payload.
+They convert the ``HelloWorld2.pdf`` file to base64, then perform a ``POST`` request with JSON data containing the converted payload.

 Using bash::